What is the prison service’s duty of care towards prisoners?

 What is meant by suicide watch?

-Suicide watch will occur whereby a prisoner has exhibited certain mental health issues which may lead to suicide such as depression or they have in fact expressed a desire to take their own life.
-In these circumstances that prisoner should be placed under continual surveillance to ensure that they do not attempt to take their own life – this surveillance is termed suicide watch.
+Suicide watch is implemented when a prisoner is considered to be at risk of suicide, or they have specifically expressed a desire to take their own life.
+In these circumstances, the prisoner should be placed under continual surveillance to ensure that they do not attempt to take their own life.

 If prison staff fail to take appropriate action and the prisoner takes his own life, they could be liable for negligence.

 What is the duty of care towards patients with mental illness?

 If a prisoner suffers mental illnesses in prison, the prison service has a duty of care to implement appropriate safeguarding interventions.
 If appropriate, and on the doctors’ advice, this may require placing a prisoner into dedicated mental health care.